Dorif/fragalyseqt/README.md

 sudo apt-get install -y ./fragalyseqt-0.5.2-2.altlinux.noarch.rpm
 ```

-## How to get it working at SUSE/macOS/Windows?
+## How to get it working at general Linux/macOS/Windows?

 Install Python 3.8+, git and PyQt5/PyQt6/PySide6 (only these Python bindings for Qt are supported) in any way that
 is comfortable to you.
 After this, clone FragalyseQt from Git repository, install and run it.
 I propose you to do